 1. Natural-Born Leader

-This isn’t ego (though confidence is high).
-It’s instinct.
+This is not always ego.
+Often, it is nervous system logic: movement makes uncertainty tolerable.
 You trust your ability to figure things out in motion.

 2. Competitive Fire